ionic-team/capacitor/site/docs-md/community/plugins.md

 Building your own Capacitor plugins is easy!
 Check out the [Plugin Introduction](/docs/plugins/) to learn how to extend Capacitor and, optionally, share functionality with other Capacitor developers.

-Finally, the Ionic team offers native plugin support for Enterprises.
+The Ionic team also offers native plugin support for Enterprises.
 [Learn more](https://ionicframework.com/enterprise-engine)

+Are we missing your awesome plugin?
+[Add it to this page](https://github.com/ionic-team/capacitor/edit/master/site/docs-md/community/plugins.md).

 ## Authentication